Electromagnetic pulse: Non-nuclear electromagnetic pulse (NNEMP)

 Non-nuclear electromagnetic pulse (NNEMP) is a weapon-generated electromagnetic pulse without use of nuclear technology.
 Devices that can achieve this objective include a large low-inductance capacitor bank discharged into a single-loop antenna, a microwave generator, and an explosively pumped flux compression generator.
 To achieve the frequency characteristics of the pulse needed for optimal coupling into the target, wave-shaping circuits or microwave generators are added between the pulse source and the antenna.
 Vircators are vacuum tubes that are particularly suitable for microwave conversion of high-energy pulses.

 NNEMP generators can be carried as a payload of bombs, cruise missiles (such as the CHAMP missile) and drones, with diminished mechanical, thermal and ionizing radiation effects, but without the consequences of deploying nuclear weapons.

 The range of NNEMP weapons is much less than nuclear EMP.
-Nearly all NNEMP devices used as weapons require chemical explosives as their initial energy source, producing only 10−6 (one millionth) the energy of nuclear explosives of similar weight.
+Nearly all NNEMP devices used as weapons require chemical explosives as their initial energy source, producing only one millionth the energy of nuclear explosives of similar weight.
 The electromagnetic pulse from NNEMP weapons must come from within the weapon, while nuclear weapons generate EMP as a secondary effect.
 These facts limit the range of NNEMP weapons, but allow finer target discrimination.
 The effect of small e-bombs has proven to be sufficient for certain terrorist or military operations.
 Examples of such operations include the destruction of electronic control systems critical to the operation of many ground vehicles and aircraft.

 The concept of the explosively pumped flux compression generator for generating a non-nuclear electromagnetic pulse was conceived as early as 1951 by Andrei Sakharov in the Soviet Union, but nations kept work on non-nuclear EMP classified until similar ideas emerged in other nations.

-Electromagnetic forming

-The large forces generated by electromagnetic pulses can be used to shape or form objects as part of their manufacturing process.